-- We consider a practical setting called the log-precision Transformer. - Intuitively, it refers to a Transformer whose internal neurons can only store floating-point numbers within a finite $O(\log n)$ bit precision where n is the maximal length of the input sequence. - $\bullet\,$ Example: 16/32 bits machine precision v.s. a maximal sentence length of 2048 in GPT. - Why log-precision?
-It implies that the number of values each neuron can take is polynomial in the input length, which is both reasonable and a necessary condition for representing important quantities like positional embedding.
+- We consider a practical setting called the log-precision Transformer. - Intuitively, it refers to a Transformer whose internal neurons can only store floating-point numbers within a finite $O(\log n)$ bit precision where n is the maximal length of the input sequence. - Example: 16/32 bits machine precision v.s. a maximal sentence length of 2048 in GPT. - Why log-precision? - ▶ The number of values each neuron can take is polynomial in the input length. - Necessary for representing important quantities like positional embedding.